Have you heard of SUP Yoga, the latest trend in the yoga world? Wonder what it’s all about? Do you feel like adding a bit of fun to your practice?

-Practicing yoga on the water is a great way to engage the muscles of your body you most likely didn’t even know existed.
+Practising yoga in the water is a great way to engage the muscles of your body you most likely didn’t even know existed.
 If at the end of your practice you feel quite sore, know that you just did your body a huge favor.

 SUP Yoga requires practitioners to develop strength in a variety of muscles which are responsible for keeping you stable while performing various asanas.
 For instance, practicing Virabhadrasana I (Warrior Pose I) is an excellent way to strengthen the core and abdominal muscles.

 Furthermore, SUP yoga is a great solution for all those who want to stay fit and highly motivated at all times!
-Even during everyone’s favorite resting pose, Shavasana (Corpse pose), your muscles have to be activated to prevent you from rolling off your board and into the water!
+Even during everyone’s favorite resting pose, Shavasana (Corpse pose), your muscles have to be activated to prevent you from rolling off your board!